craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 ##### White-Flame Militants
 [[The Church of the White Flame]] is - according to official Guild records - only maintaining a border presence to prevent any further entrance into these very dangerous and historic ruins.
 Anyone who has actually seen this place can tell you that is not true.
 Bands of well-equipped soldiers actively patrol the Old and more commonly attack on sight than arrest and eject "trespassers".

 Militants typically are grouped in squads (4-8) or companies (10-20) for their missions.
-We don't go out alone.
+Our groups are assigned names after theological concepts and values (Eg. *Virtue-6*)

 ###### Equipment
 The WFM are reasonably equipped for military containment, but undersupplied for deep exploration.